mrc-ide/grout/README.md

 ## Endpoints
 * Metadata about available datasets: `/metadata`
 * Tile data: `/tile/:dataset/:level/:z/:x/:y"`
-* Admin 0 (country) metadata for all countries in a dataset: `/region-metadata/:dataset/0`
+* Admin 0 (country) metadata for all countries in a dataset: `/region-metadata/:dataset/admin0`
 * Region metadata for a single country: `/region-metadata/:dataset/:level/:iso`

 Countries are identified by three letter ISO codes.
+`:level` values are prefixed with "admin".

 ## Development